victoresque/pytorch-template/README.md

 Changing values of config file is a clean, safe and easy way of tuning hyperparameters.
 However, sometimes it is better to have command line options if some values need to be changed too often or quickly.

-This template uses the configurations stored in the json file by default, but by registering custom options as follows you can change some of them using CLI flags.
+This template uses the configurations stored in the yaml file by default, but by registering custom options as follows you can change some of them using CLI flags.

   ```python